weavedb/atomic-notes/README.md

 yarn dev
 ```

-You could update articles at [http://localhost:5173/#/admin](http://localhost:5173/#/admin), or you can do that later.
+You could create and update articles at [http://localhost:5173/#/admin](http://localhost:5173/#/admin), or you can do that later.

 If everything is fine, build and deploy the app on Arweave.